Kernix13/beginner-git-commands/INTERMEDIATE_GIT.md

 yarn-error.log*
 ```

 Here is an example of a basic gitignore file.
-You want to always add `node_modules` even if you have not added any NPM packages.
-You might in the future and accidentally push that folder:
+You _always_ want to add `node_modules`:

 ```sh
 # Packages